Biginkllc/repomorphing-framework/Entries/Energy/repurposed-solar-motion-lights-indoor-emergency-use.md

 ---

-This image shows a solar-powered motion security light unit with its base and illuminated area, demonstrating its typical outdoor configuration that can be repurposed for indoor lighting use.
+These images show a solar-powered motion security light in both its typical outdoor configuration and repurposed interior placement, demonstrating how a single device can provide entry safety and off-grid room illumination.
 ---
 ---